Morteza Motahhari

-Morteza Motahhari (مرتضی مطهری; 31 January 1919 - 1 May 1979) was an Iranian Twelver Shia scholar, philosopher, lecturer.
+Morteza Motahhari (مرتضی مطهری; 31 January 1919 - 1 May 1979) was an Iranian Twelver Shia scholar, philosopher, and lecturer.
 Motahhari is considered to have an important influence on the ideologies of the Islamic Republic, among others.
 He was a co-founder of Hosseiniye Ershad and the Combatant Clergy Association (Jāme'e-ye Rowhāniyat-e Mobārez).
 He was a disciple of Ruhollah Khomeini during the Shah's reign and formed the Council of the Islamic Revolution at Khomeini's request.
 He was chairman of the council at the time of his assassination.

 Biography

 Early life

 Motahhari was born in Fariman.
 His year of birth is uncertain; some sources give it as 1919 and others as 1920.
 He attended the Hawza of Qom from 1944 to 1952 and then left for Tehran.
 His grandfather was an eminent religious scholar in the Sistan province and since he traveled with his family to Khorasan Province, there is little information about his origin as Sistanian.
 His father Shaykh Mohammad Hosseini was also an eminent figure in Fariman, respected by the people.
 He was considered a pupil of Akhund Khorasani and admired by Ayatollah Mara'shi Najafi.